 - Which of these pans will fit together in the oven?

 - Let's add some more chicken to this pot pie and turn up the temperature!

 - We need to fit the chicken, the potatoes, and the asparagus into the oven.
 How can we arrange the pans so all three can fit at the same time?

 - We need to cook chicken at 350 degrees for 20 minutes.

 - If dinner takes 30 minutes to cook, what time do we need to put it in the oven if we need to eat at 6:45 p.m.?

 Our activity drew a big crowd.
 Some parents who participated told us that they gained a new perspective on how to make math more present in their children’s lives and how simple (and fun!) it was to turn a common, everyday statement into a statement rich with math concepts and vocabulary.

 Many different math concepts appeared in these examples, including numbers, quantities, counting, measuring, estimating, predicting, adding, and subtracting.
 There were statements that focused on patterns, shapes, spatial relations, comparing, and sorting.
 The statements ranged in complexity and included language that would be natural to use with 2- to 10-year-olds.
 Some statements helped to uncover the math, and other statements encouraged children to problem-solve.
 All of the examples showed how we can help children build a larger mathematics vocabulary and enrich their mathematical thinking.

 Will you join in and make a statement with math?

 The authors are members of DREME's Family Math project.
-Megan Schmitt is a graduate student in School Psychology at the University of Minnesota.
+Megan Onesti is a graduate student in School Psychology at the University of Minnesota.
 Michèle Mazzocco is Professor at the Institute of Child Development at the University of Minnesota, where she directs the Math and Numeracy Lab.